 We got an e-mail from a startup called Zypages that has an interesting twist on classified advertising.
 The service creates websites from flyers and product sheets uploaded by advertisers, using a cell phone number as the URL.
 “Most small contractors and service providers do not have web sites – but they all have mobile phones,” explained CEO Raymond Kasbarian in an e-mail.
 “Over 50% of the printed classified ads in our weekly newspapers out here list a phone but not a web site.
 By using the number listed in the classified add, a customer can get valuable information before calling.”
 Go to the website and click the “Examples” button to see how it works.

 This entry was posted on Wednesday, April 11th, 2012 at 9:32 am and is filed under Business News, BusinessModel, Classifieds, Demographics, Journalism, Local news, Newspapers, Paywalls.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.